-Over the years we have built a close relationship with many people in the local Patterdale community, we rely on the goodwill & generosity of the landowners and residents in the valley so try to put something back into the area on an annual basis.
+Over the years we have built a close relationship with many people in the local Patterdale community; we rely on the goodwill & generosity of the landowners and residents in the valley so try to put something back into the area on an annual basis.

-Glenridding Public Hall
+Glenridding Village Hall

-The Public Hall in Glenridding plays a central role in community life within the Patterdale valley.
+The Village Hall in Glenridding plays a central role in community life within the Patterdale valley.
 It is a registered charity and serves as a central point for the many functions and events that take place across the calendar year.
 Like many other properties close to the centre of Glenridding the Public Hall was badly affected by the effect of Storm Desmond, but since then regular fund-raising events, as well as much time and hard work, have had a dramatic effect on improving the fabric of the building and it is a real credit to the area.
-We were happy to support Glenridding Public Hall with a donation after the race in 2017 which we know was very gratefully received and put to good use.
+We were happy to support Glenridding Public Hall with a donation of £250 after the 2018 race which we know was very gratefully received and put to good use.

 Patterdale School & Nursery